Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold green links, buttons or images.

-There are some distinct design differences between mountain bikes for men versus women.
+There are some distinct design differences between men’s and women’s bikes—and mountain bikes are no exception here.
 Manufacturers tend to assume that women are lighter, overall smaller, and have proportionally longer legs.
 To accommodate this, women’s mountain bikes have:

 - A downward angled step-through frame, not a horizontal bar.
 This makes the bike easier to mount.

 - Wider saddles for a comfortable, smooth ride.